o3de/o3de.org/content/docs/userguide/components/projector-light.md

 For example, you can use this setting to prevent lights in the same scene, with the same animation, from being animated in unison\.
 Default value: 0

-## Additional Resources<a name="component-projector-light-additional-links"></a>
+## Additional Resources {#component-projector-light-additional-links}
 + For more information about the **Projector Light** component, see the following:
   + [Intro to Environment Lighting](https://docs.aws.amazon.com/lumberyard/latest/userguide/enviro-lighting-intro.html)
   + [Getting Started: Using Lighting Tutorial \(video\)](https://www.youtube.com/watch?v=-KdwKZtzzo0)

-## EBus Request Bus Interface<a name="component-projector-light-ebusrequest"></a>
+## EBus Request Bus Interface {#component-projector-light-ebusrequest}

 Use the following request functions with the EBus interface to communicate with other components of your game\.

 For more information about using the event bus \(EBus\) interface, see [Working with the Event Bus \(EBus\) system](/docs/userguide/programming/ebus/intro.md)\.

 All light components share common EBus functions\.
-For more information, see [Light Components EBus Request Bus Interface](/docs/userguide/components/area-light.md#component-light-ebusrequest)\.
+For more information, see [Light Components EBus Request Bus Interface](/docs/userguide/components/area-light#component-light-ebusrequest)\.